Supporting teachers to be self-directed learners, and teaching as inquiry

 Being a self-directed learner is what we are asking our students to be.
 Ironically, traditional appraisal does the opposite for our teachers.

 When a teacher is self-directed they are curious, motivated and metacognitive in an introspective way.
 Self-directed learners are also intrinsically motivated, self-monitor, engage in creative problem solving, identify next steps in their learning, reflect and plan, set for themselves challenging goals and learn both independently and through others.
 Crucially, from a teacher’s perspective, being a self-directed learner requires the ability to engage in high quality self assessment.
 Teachers must be able to improve their ability to make accurate judgements about their teaching practice and become familiar and confident using multiple formats to become proficient, and ideally masterful in this most crucial area.

-The Appraisal Connector™ has been designed to make the complex shift of being appraised to becoming a self-directed learner simple for teachers.
-Appraisal Connector™ complements all Teaching as Inquiry frameworks, provides teachers a platform to go deeper and further within the inquiry process, and provides leaders a powerful vehicle to strengthen significantly their school as a Learning Organisation.
+InterLEAD Connector™ has been designed to make the complex shift of being appraised to becoming a self-directed learner simple for teachers.
+InterLEAD Connector™ complements all Teaching as Inquiry frameworks, provides teachers a platform to go deeper and further within the inquiry process, and provides leaders a powerful vehicle to strengthen significantly their school as a Learning Organisation.